DevOpsPlayground/PlaywrightCucumberFramework/README.md

 ---
 ## Support:

-If you have any questions about the topics in this pathway or need a helping hand with a concept or completing the validation task, reach out to us on the playground slack.
+If you have any questions about the topics in this pathway or need a helping hand with completing any tasks, please reach out to us on the playground slack.

 ---
 ## Framework Setup

 We'll want to add Cucumber, Playwright and Typescript dependencies first.
 We'll do this via the package.json file.

-To do this you can copy the lines below, but if we were doing this from the beginning we would have to go onto the download the playwright framework and install cucumber via the console.
+To do this you can copy the lines below from this readme, but if we were doing this from the beginning we would have to go onto the download the playwright framework and install cucumber via the console.
 But in this framework we've given you the pre-built file and values.

 First we'll fill out the package.json file.